-If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value at September 30, 2007 would be \$91.7 million, or \$5.38 per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$4.23 per share and an immediate dilution to investors participating in this offering of \$9.62 per share.
+If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value at September 30, 2007 would be \$54.3 million, or \$3.18 per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$2.03 per share and an immediate dilution to investors participating in this offering of \$4.82 per share.

-The following table summarizes as of September 30, 2007, on a pro forma as adjusted basis, the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by our existing stockholders and by investors participating in this offering, based upon an assumed initial public offering price of \$15.00 per share, the mid-point of the range on the cover of this prospectus, and before deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+The following table summarizes as of September 30, 2007, on a pro forma as adjusted basis, the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by our existing stockholders and by investors participating in this offering, based upon the initial public offering price of \$8.00 per share and before deducting estimated underwriting discounts and commissions and offering expenses payable by us.